-Arlington National Cemetery is pleased to announce the renovation completion of the cemetery’s iconic administration building.
-On Tuesday, July 28th , funeral attendees will continue to arrive and park in the funeral queuing lot but the Primary Next of Kin or Person Designated to Direct Disposition will now proceed to the newly renovated administration building rather than the temporary modular facility we were using during the renovation.
+The cemetery’s iconic administration building is now open, following the completion of renovations.
+Funeral attendees will continue to arrive and park in the funeral queuing lot.
+The primary next of kin (PNOK) or person designated to direct disposition (PADD) will now proceed to the newly renovated administration building, rather than the temporary modular facility used during the renovation.

-Due to COVID 19 constraints, we are still restricted to allowing no more than two people to enter the Administration building for final funeral coordination.
-Cemetery representatives will walk out to the funeral queuing lot to guide funeral attendees out to the gravesite as we have continued to do since March.
+Due to COVID-19 constraints, no more than two people may enter the administration building for final funeral coordination.
+Cemetery representatives will walk out to the funeral queuing lot to guide funeral attendees to the gravesite, as we have done since March.

-As of June 29, the following operational changes will be implemented, as part of Arlington National Cemetery's phased plan to increase public access to the cemetery and to resume larger support to military funeral honors.
+As of June 29, the following operational changes have been implemented, as part of Arlington National Cemetery's phased plan to increase public access to the cemetery and to resume larger support to military funeral honors.

 • Two family members are allowed inside the administration building for coordination on the day of the funeral.

-• Military funeral honors and dependent honors will continue with branch of service-specific military honors teams.
+• Military funeral honors and dependent honors continue with branch of service-specific military honors teams.

 Frequently Asked Questions